Kroc/pling-z80/docs/implementation.md

 * **Comments:**

   Comments begin with a hash mark `#` and a space.
 The space is required after the hash mark so long as the end of the line doesn't immediately follow.
-Once the comment marker occurs, the rest of the line can be read in and skipped.
-This is the only instance where the end of a line matters
+Once the comment marker occurs, the rest of the line can be read in and skipped

 * **Strings:**